 Traditional Whole Life Insurance

-Larger Policy Amounts: The death benefit for traditional whole life plans typically start at a higher coverage amount.
+Larger Policy Amounts: The death benefit for traditional whole life plans typically starts at a higher coverage amount.
 This means the monthly premium will be much more expensive than a smaller policy designed to cover their final expenses.

 Term Life Insurance